What It Is Made Of: Discernment and Choice

 Ethics Before the Mind

-A reflection on how genuine ethical choice arises not from fixed rules but from a living, moment-by-moment discernment that precedes the thinking mind.
+A reflection on how genuine ethical choice arises not from fixed rules but from a living discernment in each moment, pointing beyond identification with the purely instinctual self.

 Certainty as a Warning Sign